Driven384/SuperZorahAdventures/README.md

   SuperZorah
 </h1>

 This project runs on Vue, Storybook and uses the Buefy CSS library.
-Firebase(Firestore) is used as database.
+Firebase(Firestore) is used as database and Firebase/Storage for Images.

 ## About